Alert Message Please update your browser.

 On your report, you'll see information including but not limited to:

-• Number of bounced checks and overdrafts
+- Number of of bounced checks and overdrafts

-• History of numerous account openings
+- History of account openings

-Keep in mind that your consumer score and credit card score are not the same.
+Keep in mind that your consumer score and credit score are not the same.
 While both scores incorporate some of the same factors (such as negative items including negative balances), they are used differently.
-Your ChexSystems score alerts lenders of the level of risk you could pose, and depending on the lender, your score could be too low and you could be denied an account.
+Your ChexSystems score alerts banks of the level of risk you could pose, and depending on the bank, your score could be too low and you could be denied an account.
 A strong credit score, on the other hand, reflects positive activity like your payment history and credit mix, and is used mainly for taking out new credit card accounts, loans and mortgages.

 Your ChexSystems score will not directly affect your credit score and vice versa.
 However, some activity could overlap.
 For example, if your credit card issuer reports you to a collections agency due to unpaid bills, ChexSystems may be notified and could add collections to your ChexSystems report.

-Steps to take if you're denied a bank account
+What you can do if you're denied a bank account

 As part of the application process for a new account, your banker runs your information through ChexSystems.
 If your name is listed in the system and it reports a low score, your banker will give you a copy of the free ChexSystems report and likely decline your application.